2024

 Department of Health and Social Care

-Concerns summary Extreme operational pressure on ambulance services, exacerbated by inadequate social care, causes excessive 999 call delays and unallocated calls.
+Concerns summary (AI summary) Extreme operational pressure on ambulance services, exacerbated by inadequate social care, causes excessive 999 call delays and unallocated calls.
 This forces call handlers to resort to risky mitigating measures like recommending self-conveyance.

 Luke Albiston O’Donnell